 Software and data

 Over the years I have created or helped to create a number of Software and scripts and novel datasets for environmental analyses at various scales.
-I usually make all data and code that I have been involved in creating available as openly as possible.
+I usually make all data and code that I have been involved in creating available as openly as possible, for example see my uploads on Zenodo.

 Code